-We will be implementing On to College to increase college readiness through study skills, test taking strategies, career investigation as well as ACT preparation.
+We will be implementing On to College to increase college readiness through study skills, test taking strategies, career investigation as well as ACT proposition.
+By proposing students to increase their ACT secrees we will be increasing the investigation as well as ACT preparation.
 By preparing students to increase their ACT scores we will be increasing the number of students who meet minimum requirements for college entrance as well as increase student opportunities for scholarships.
 OTC will be delivered once per week for one semester annually beginning with 7th grade and continuing through 12th grade.
 Students preparing for the ACT will also have availability to online resources to utilize outside of school aside from the weekly instruction.